cubiclelord/beanstalkd/README.md

 ####`user`
 User that the beanstalkd process runs as.
 Default is 'beanstalkd'.
 This option only works in RedHat families.

+####`max_job_size`
+Maximum size in bytes that beanstalkd allows for a job.
+Defaults to '65535'.
+This option only works in RedHat famillies.

 ## Limitations